 The bottom line

-If you feel your Mac is infected with a virus, ensure immediate steps to rectify the problem.
+If you feel your Mac is infected with a virus, ensure immediate steps for a Geek squad appointment Online to troubleshoot all your Mac devices-related queries.
 Viruses and malware can steal your data and cause havoc in your life.
-The above-mentioned guide will help you to quickly identify whether your system is affected and take necessary steps.
+The above-mentioned guide will help you to quickly identify whether your system is affected and take the necessary steps.